 The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for the first 6 months of life with no additional foods or nutrients other than vitamin D drops.
-They recommend continuing to breastfeed with other foods for at least 12 months.
+They recommend continuing to breastfeed, and adding solid foods, for at least the first 12 months.
 The World Health Organization recommends breastfeeding for up to 2 years or beyond.

 In the beginning, newborns need to feed eight to twelve times in 24 hours in order to gain weight well and establish the milk supply.
 This may mean not waiting until your baby is crying to put them to the breast.
 Learning your baby’s early feeding cues, such as moving their eyes under their eyelids, lip smacking, bringing their hand to their mouth, will help you avoid the frustration of trying to latch a frantic newborn to the breast.
 It may be necessary in the early days to arouse your sleepy newborn to encourage them to feed.
 During the day, you may find it helpful to put your baby to the breast at more frequent intervals (every 2 to 2 ½ hours) so they will be more likely to go longer stretches at night.
 Most newborns, breast or bottlefed, will not sleep more than 4 to 5 hours at a stretch.
 Sometimes they will cluster feed (feeding every hour) before that longer stretch.
 Over time, once your infant is growing well, you will be able to move to a feeding on demand schedule.